 Listen to Noise/Earbuds During Testing

-Student will be permitted to wear noise cancelling or white-noise generating earbuds or headphones during testing.
+Student will be permitted to wear noise canceling or white-noise generating earbuds or headphones during testing.
 If the student is taking their exam in the Jackson Center for Teaching and Learning, then the Center will provide headphones, unless the student has purchased personal equipment for this function.

 May Need to Leave Suddenly